jgainfort/angular-component-library/README.md

 ## Build
 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Implementing ng2-module-library in your application
+## Implementing angular-component-library in your application